But such thinking is hard to find. No matter the extent

 Hoyle's

-campaign met with resistance from the scientific community generally,
+campaign met with resistance from most of the scientific community,

-and to the extent that he was not overtly attacked or dismissed, he
+and to the extent that his evidence and arguments were not overtly attacked or dismissed, they

 in comets, a catalog that now includes everything from alcohols